schwarz-e/schwarz-e.github.io/github-setup.md

 ### 3.2.
 Copy your public key

+Enter the following in the same terminal window:

 ```bash
 cat ~/.ssh/id_ed25519.pub
 ```

-Copy the entire output (it starts with ssh-ed25519).
+Copy the entire output (starting with ssh-ed25519).

 ### 3.3.
 Add the key to GitHub